What is a second mortgage?

 This varies from lender to lender.
 Some secured loan lenders will allow you to make overpayments in order to clear your loan more quickly.
 Others will let you take payment holidays, although you can end up paying more interest as the interest missed from taking a payment holiday is often added to the outstanding loan.

-What if I don't keep up repayments on my second mortgage?
+What if I don't keep up repayments?

 As a second mortgage is secured against your home, your home is at risk if you don't keep up your repayments.